 Cut out your paper.
 I like to end up with three separate pieces, so when cutting the paper, I cut the wings apart at the juncture where they attach to the body.
 There might be some guess work involved here, because you won’t be able to trace completely around the wings.

-Coat the back of the paper with Mod Podge, and apply the paper to your brass pieces.
+Coat the back of the paper with decoupage medium, and apply the paper to your brass pieces.

 I find it effective to smooth the paper with my fingers.
 Sometimes a brayer can be used to roll out the lumps too.
 Once the paper is firmly attached, topcoat with Mod Podge.